-Workplace violence is an all-too-common problem in healthcare.
+Workplace violence is an all-too-common problem in healthcare, and the recent shooting in a Tulsa, Oklahoma, hospital complex serves as the latest tragic example.
 According to a report from the U.S. Department of Labor, the rate of serious workplace violence incidents was, on average, more than four times higher in healthcare than in private industry between 2002 and 2013.
 Even more alarming, the report found that healthcare accounts for nearly as many violent injuries as all other industries combined.

 Violence within the workplace can take many forms, from egregious acts that appear on the news to daily verbal transgressions.
 More often than not, workplace violence for nurses and doctors manifests as verbal abuse and threats that go unreported.
 This type of violence is repeatedly overlooked and taken in stride as “part of the job,” leading to the perpetuation of an unsafe and toxic work environment.